Establishing University Policies

 Procedures – Procedures are a series of consecutive action steps related to a policy that specifies how a particular process should be completed.
 Procedures include information on who, what, when, and where of the policy.
 Procedures that are lengthy or involved may be maintained outside of the policy database, but linked to in the procedures section.

-Responsible Administrator – The responsible administrator may be the Board of Trustees, the President, the University Faculty Council, and/or an executive designated by the president as responsible for the high-level oversight of administrative policies that fall within their areas of responsibility.
-The responsible administrator has approval authority for policies; is accountable for the substance of the policy and compliance with administrative policies under his or her jurisdiction; and delegating to and overseeing the performance of the responsible office.
-Depending on the scope of the subject matter, a policy may have more than one responsible administrator.
+Responsible Administrator – The Responsible Administrator may be the Board of Trustees, the President, the University Faculty Council, and/or an executive designated by the President as responsible for the high-level oversight of administrative policies that fall within their areas of responsibility.
+The Responsible Administrator has approval authority for policies; is accountable for the substance of the policy and compliance with administrative policies under that administrator's jurisdiction; and delegating to and overseeing the performance of the Responsible Office.
+Depending on the scope of the subject matter, a policy may have more than one Responsible Administrator.

-Responsible Office –The responsible office is assigned by the responsible administrator and is tasked with the operational administration of a policy and its related procedures, processes, instructions, and forms.
+Responsible University Office – The Responsible University Office is assigned by the Responsible Administrator and is tasked with the operational administration of a policy and its related procedures, processes, instructions, and forms.
 Depending on the subject matter, a policy may have more than one responsible office.